dandisy/webcore-base/README.md

 #### note :
-Just now this step is needed only because for now the webcore-base does not have a release version, later this will be discarded, after we make the release version.
+Just now this step is needed only because for now the webcore-base does not have a release version, later this will be discarded, after the release version has been published.

 Well, to install the Webcore on the existing Laravel Project is as follows :